Documentation Index

 • Warn¹ - Allows web traffic and logs the event.

-DestinationDestination of the web traffic generated by the source (Managed categories, Custom URLsor Applications).
+DestinationDestination of the web traffic generated by the source (Any, Web Categories, Custom URLs, Applications, or Updatable Objects).

 Conditions